 - 1/2 tsp baking soda

-- Scoop rounded tablespoons of the cold dough onto an un-greased baking sheet.
-Bake for 10-12 minutes until edges are slightly browned.
+- Scoop dough out by rounded tablespoonful onto prepared baking sheet.
+Bake at 350° F for 10-12 minutes until edges are slightly browned.